 - The top barrier to effective marketing measurement in 2025 is data integration, cited by 65.7% of marketers.
 (CaliberMind)

 - 90% of consumers are willing to share some form of personal data in exchange for more personalized service.
-(PWC)
+(PwC)

 - 53% of consumers say sharing personal information is worthwhile when it improves the smoothness of brand interactions.
-(PWC)
+(PwC)

 - Google’s methodology for estimating economic impact assumes that each $1 invested in Google Ads produces $2 in business revenue.
 (Google)